Join us on Thursday, May 22, 2025 for YWCA Banff’s annual Change Makers event!

 Submission Instructions

-Step 1: Download the Nomination Package
+Step 1: Download the nomination package – see above.

 Step 2: Download and save this document on to your computer or print it out.
 This way you are able to fill out the form at your leisure.